I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddcdrm/ns-ntddcdrm-_cdrom_nominal_performance_descriptor.md

 `StartPerformance`

 The StartPerformance field (Start Performance) contains the nominal logical unit performance at the Start LBA in kilobytes per second.

+`EndLba`

+The EndLba field (End LBA) contains the last logical block address of the extent described by this descriptor.

+`EndPerformance`

+The EndPerformance field (End Performance) contains the nominal logical unit performance at the End LBA in kilobytes per second.

 ## Requirements